By Frank Rotering | August 27, 2020

 My third accusation is that, through these distortions, society has been deprived of the only crisis response that could possibly salvage its future:

-- Aggressively reduce emissions to slow the rise in GHG concentrations;
+- Aggressively reduce emissions to slow the rise in GHG concentrations, in part by sharply reducing rich-world consumption;

 - Massively implement GGR to return concentrations to safe levels;